stuartin/IaC/README.md

     cd IaC
     code .
     ```
-1. Update the below variables with your app details
+1. Update `azure-pipelines-dev.yml` and `azure-pipelines-prod.yml` with the below variables based on your app
     ```PowerShell
     APP_NAME: <your_app_name>
     ENV_TAG: <prod / dev>